melonattacker/utility-token-price-simulator/README.md

 # Utility Token Price Simulator
 Utility Token Price Simulator is a simulator that simulates general token price when setting parameters. <br/> CUI mode or GUI mode can be used.

-> Note that it doesn't simulate the price of any particulat token!
+> Note that it doesn't simulate the price of any particular token!

 ## GUI mode
 ### Prerequisites